On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Introduction

-\emph{The pure jump case: $\alpha<2$.} In the pure jump case, there are a few works concerning the well-posedness \eqref{SDE} in the singular/distributional case.
+\emph{The pure jump case: $\alpha<2$.} In the pure jump case, there are a few works concerning the well-posedness of \eqref{SDE} in the singular/distributional case.
 Even for drifts that are functions, strong uniqueness was shown rather recently.
 Let us distinguish two cases: the \textit{sub-critical case} $\alpha \ge 1 $, in this case the noise dominates the drift (in term of self-similarity index $\alpha $) and the \textit{super-critical} case $\alpha<1 $ where the noise does not dominate.
-In the first case, we can refer for bounded H\"older drifts to Priola \cite{prio:12} who proved that strong uniqueness holds (for time homogeneous) functions $F$ in \eqref{SDE} which are $\beta$ H\"older continuous provided $\beta >1-\alpha /2$.
+In the first case, we can refer for bounded H\"older drifts to Priola \cite{prio:12} who proved that strong uniqueness holds (for time homogeneous) functions $F$ in \eqref{SDE} which are $\beta$-H\"older continuous provided $\beta >1-\alpha /2$.
 In the second case, the strong well-posedness has been established under the same previous condition by Chen \textit{et al.} \cite{CZZ17}.
 Those results are multi-dimensional.
+In any cases, the threshold obtained does not allow the Authors to consider singular/distributional drift, so that these results are not comparable with the present work.

-In the current distributional framework, and in the scalar case, the martingale problem associated with the formal generator of \eqref{SDE} has been recently investigated by Athreya, Butkovski and Mytnik \cite{athr:butk:mytn:18} for $\alpha> 1$ and a time homogeneous $F \in \bB_{\infty,\infty}^{-1+\gamma} (\R,\R)$ under the condition: $-1+\gamma>(1-\alpha)/2$.
+On the other hand, in the current distributional framework, and in the scalar case, the martingale problem associated with the formal generator of \eqref{SDE} has been recently investigated by Athreya, Butkovski and Mytnik \cite{athr:butk:mytn:18} for $\alpha> 1$ and a time homogeneous $F \in \bB_{\infty,\infty}^{-1+\gamma} (\R,\R)$ under the condition: $-1+\textcolor{black}{\gamma}>(1-\alpha)/2 \Leftrightarrow \gamma > (3-\alpha)/2$.
 After specifying how the associated dynamics can be understood, viewing namely the drift as a Dirichlet process (similarly to what was already done in the Brownian case in \cite{bass_stochastic_2001}), they eventually manage to derive strong uniqueness under the previous condition.
-Note that results in that direction have also been derived by Bogachev and Pilipenko in \cite{bo:pi:15} for drift belonging to a certain Kato class in the multidimensional setting.\\
+Note that results in that direction have also been derived by Bogachev and Pilipenko in \cite{bo:pi:15} for drifts belonging to a certain Kato class in the multidimensional setting.

 Again, the result obtained by Athreya, Butkovski and Mytnik relies on the Zvonkin transform and hence requires to have a suitable theory for the associated PDE.
-In our pure-jump time inhomogeneous framework, it writes
+In our pure-jump time inhomogeneous framework, it \emph{formally} writes